Right Point Break at Glover’s Reef

 Surfing is Part of the Package

-Surfing at our island is not available without purchasing a Belize vacation package.
+Surfing at our island is not available without purchasing one of our Belize vacation packages.
 Our island is located far out to sea, which is one of the reasons it is such a fabulous place; we experience none of the crowding found in other parts of Belize.
 There is no way to visit our island only for the day, a 5-night package (3 nights on the island) is our minimum as our private boat charter only goes to and from the island two days a week.
 Packages include hotels and meals in Belize City before and after the trip, transport to and from the island, accommodations and meals on the island, soda and beer on the island, and windsurf and other sports gear and instruction.
 We specialize in Belize multisport trips; we aren’t just a surf resort!
 For a complete summary of all the sea sports we offer, visit our adventure sports page.

 Each sport has a mandatory orientation session where we introduce our gear to you.
 Once you have had the orientation session, you are free to use the gear anytime you like, as long as you have a buddy.
 The buddy system is different for each sport, and that’s explained during the orientation.
 For example, a buddy while snorkeling is someone snorkeling with you, but a buddy while surfing can be a person on shore paying attention to your location and notifying us if you need assistance.
 During scheduled activities, guides are on hand monitoring your progress and a buddy may not be necessary, since the guide is effectively your buddy.